Welcome to the software development hub for the TNY-360! This section is specifically targeted at software developers.

 Before attempting to send direct commands, ensure your TNY-360 is powered on, connected to your local Wi-Fi network, and that you have identified its local IP address.

-Here are the links to the API references for direct control of the TNY-360 :
+Here are the links to the API references for the different SDKs :